 Is Replit good for teams?

-Replit is good for smaller teams because it supports real-time collaboration, a shared workspace model, and, on the Teams plan, centralized billing and role-based access control.
+Yes, Replit is good for teams because it supports real-time collaboration and shared workspaces.
+The Pro plan adds centralized billing and role-based access control.

 Does Replit offer deployments?